onlyjuliuss/Web-Tech-Assignment/README.md

 <!-- OVERVIEW -->

 ## Overview
-This application/project was created as a submission to my Web Technologies Course assign on how to create a server with endpoint using node js with express
+-This project was developed as part of my Web Technologies course assignment, focusing on creating a server with endpoints using Node.js and Express.
 ## Screenshots
 - All Users Response
 ![screenshot](images/All%20Users.png)